Land of the Lost (1991 TV series): Synopsis

 Motivated by the success in syndication of the cult 1974 series Land of the Lost, Sid and Marty Krofft created a new version of it.
 The new Land of the Lost had advanced special effects and a lighter, less survivalist-oriented tone.
 Frequent writers Len Janson and Chuck Menville had previously crafted numerous scripts for assorted Filmation series, while producer Jerry Golod had earlier collaborated with George A. Romero on Tales from the Darkside.

 The series ran for 26 episodes spread over two seasons, with each season consisting of 13 episodes.
-It featured the Porter family - teenage Kevin, his young sister Annie, and their widowed father Tom - trapped in a parallel universe after their Jeep Cherokee fell through a time portal while exploring the back country.
+It featured the Porter family - teenager Kevin, his young sister Annie, and their widowed father Tom - trapped in a parallel universe after their Jeep Cherokee fell through a time portal while exploring the back country.
 They soon meet another human, a beautiful jungle girl named Christa who came from 1960s San Francisco.
 Christa became trapped in the Land of the Lost when she was very young and grew up alone (an earlier concept would have featured an adult Holly Marshall as the "mystery girl", along with Cha-Ka, but, due to casting, the characters were re-visualized as Christa and Stink).

 The Porters live in a large "treehouse" (although it is actually built between a series of large logs and not rooted trees) that the family built after they realized their tents provided little safety from dangerous dinosaurs.
-After their first encounter with the Scarface, they devised an alarm system by stringing up a series of empty tin cans surrounding the treehouse perimeter that would shake and make noise if Scarface were to show up again.
+After their first encounter with the dinosaur Scarface, they devised an alarm system by stringing up a series of empty tin cans surrounding the treehouse perimeter that would shake and make noise if Scarface were to show up again.

 Intelligent natives of the Land of the Lost include the chimpanzee-like Pakuni and the lizard-like Sleestaks.
 Also, many species of dinosaurs fill the jungle.
 A Paku named Stink and a baby dinosaur named Tasha were befriended by the Porters.
 Acting as antagonists were a trio of exiled Sleestak criminals named Shung, Keeg and Nim.
 Shung is their leader and possesses a powerful Crystal Sword.
 Another major obstacle faced by the Porters was a one-eyed Tyrannosaurus rex named Scarface, who lived near the area where the family made their home and frequently chased after them in an attempt to eat them.

 A sorceress named Keela with genuine magical powers was introduced in the second season and appeared in two episodes.
 Another character added in the second season was Namaki, a strange fish-like humanoid who befriended Christa when she was just a little girl.

 12 episodes of Season 1 were released onto videocassette at two episodes per video.
-As of 2020, the series has yet to be released on DVD or Blu-ray.
+As of 2024, the series has yet to be released on DVD or Blu-ray.
+However, as of February 2025, it is streaming on Amazon Prime Video.